auxoncorp/modality-probe/collectors/modality-probe-debug-collector/README.md

 #### Connect to a GDB server

-This option is currently not available.
+This option is under development.

 ### Probe Symbols/Addresses